akyrillidis/akyrillidis.github.io/_posts/2015-12-12-ALPS_partI.md

 > $$ after $i$ iterations.*

 **In the next post**:

-+ We will introduce the simplest form of ALPS algorithm and compare with vanilla IHT.
++ We will discuss further the properties of vanilla IHT.
-+ We will briefly describe other IHT variants and introduce ALPS algorithm.
++ We will briefly describe constant step size selections that lead to several IHT variants.

 **References**